English: English Studies Option (M.A.)

 Degree Requirements

-M.A. candidates must complete 36 credit hours at the 800 or 900 level, including three seminar courses and a fourth seminar in literature or ENGL 998 Master's Paper .
+M.A. candidates must complete 36 credit hours at the 800 or 900 level, including two seminar courses and a third seminar in literature or ENGL 998 Master's Paper .

 At least six courses must be literature courses offered by the English department (as distinct from courses in critical theory, linguistics, writing, or teaching methods).
 If a student chooses the Master's Paper option, the six-course requirement is reduced to five literature courses.